shushcat/pom/README.md

 pom
 ===

-A minimalistic time-tracker with logging.
+A minimalistic time-tracker with logging and a pleasant-sounding chime.

 Usage
 --------